Your Eyes and Diabetes

 Blood vessels in the retina can be damaged by high blood sugar levels.
 This is typically referred to as diabetic retinopathy.
-Although nearly half of diabetics in the United States are affected by retinopathy, many can be saved from blindness through intense management of blood sugar levels and monitoring of retinal condition.
+Although nearly half of diabetics in the United States are affected by retinopathy, many can be saved from blindness through the intense management of blood sugar levels and monitoring of retinal condition.

 The tiny blood vessels in the retina are damaged when diabetes progresses, causing diabetic retinopathy.
-In addition, blurred vision can be created though macular edema, when fluids and lipids leak onto the macula due to damaged blood vessels.
+In addition, blurred vision can be created through macular edema, when fluids and lipids leak onto the macula due to damaged blood vessels.

 With this progressive disease, it can advance creating fragile blood vessels along the retina and in the clear gel in the eye.
-Left untreated, bleeding and cloudy vision has the ability to destroy the retina.
+Left untreated, bleeding and cloudy vision have the ability to destroy the retina.

-Often, there are no signs of diabetic retinopathy, however the blurring effects of macular edema can leave you with fluctuating vision.
+Often, there are no signs of diabetic retinopathy, however, the blurring effects of macular edema can leave you with fluctuating vision.

-Dilation and an extensive eye exam including a visual acuity test, is the only way to detect diabetic retinopathy.
+Dilation and an extensive eye exam, including a visual acuity test, is the only way to detect diabetic retinopathy.
 If a macular edema is suspected, your doctor will locate the leaking blood vessels that require treatment through a fluorescein angiography.

 In certain cases, your doctor may choose to treat your macular edema with injections of medicine in your eye.
 These special shots of medicine –called intravitreal injections- may be steroids or other medications.
 They are designed to shrink the swelling of the macula.
 Laser surgery is often recommended for people with macular edema, PDR, and neovascular glaucoma.
 Multiple laser treatments over time are sometimes necessary.
 Laser surgery does not cure diabetic retinopathy and does not always prevent further loss of vision.

 People with diabetes should schedule a dilated eye examination at least once a year.